Shopify/pitchfork/README.md

 ## License

 pitchfork is copyright 2022 Shopify Inc and all contributors.
-It is based on Uicorn 6.1.0.
+It is based on Unicorn 6.1.0.

 Unicorn is copyright 2009-2018 by all contributors (see logs in git).
 It is based on Mongrel 1.1.5.